rajch/interim-weavedocs/docs/install/installing-weave.md

     export CHECKPOINT_DISABLE=1

+**Note:** Weaveworks does not maintain these servers any more.
+Weave Net will make the call and silently fail.
+This will not affect normal operations.
+Still, it is recommended to set the `CHECKPOINT_DISABLE` variable as shown above.
+This feature will be removed from the community-supported Weave Net in the near future.

 ### Guides for Specific Platforms

-Amazon ECS users see [here](https://www.weave.works/docs/scope/latest/ami/) for the latest Weave AMIs.
+~~Amazon ECS users see [here](https://www.weave.works/docs/scope/latest/ami/) for the latest Weave AMIs.~~

 If you're on Amazon EC2, the standard installation instructions at the top of this page, provide the simplest setup and the most flexibility.